samboy/rg32hash/README.md

 1) Unicode compatible (anything above 127 becomes multiple numbers)
 2) Standards compliant

-If the Javascript string is not converted first, if the characters are all in ISO 8859-1, we will get the rg32hash as if the hash were given an ISO 8859-1 string; any Unicode characters with a numeric value above 255 (i.e. not in ISO 8859-1) will be converted in to an eight-bit number by rg32.js (to prevent the hash state from being corrupted).
+If the Javascript string is not converted first, and if the characters are all in the ISO 8859-1 subset of Unicode, we will get the rg32hash as if the hash were given an ISO 8859-1 string.
+Any Unicode characters with a numeric value above 255 (i.e. not in ISO 8859-1) will be converted in to an eight-bit number by rg32.js (to prevent the hash state from being corrupted).

+As an aside, it would be simpler for rg32.js to treat each character as a 32-bit integer, but compatibility with official test vectors requires that we give RagioGatún[32] a string of ASCII-encoded characters converted in to 32-bit integers using the little-endian system.